Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

-\cite{Suleymanov2016IROS} propose an online system to detect and drive on collision-free traversable paths, based on stereo estimation using a variational approach.
-In addition to free space detection, their approach also establishes a semantic segmentation of the scene, where labels include ground, sky, obstacles and vegetation.
-Fisheye cameras provide a wider field of view compared to regular cameras and allow for detection of obstacles closer to the car. \cite{Haene2015IROS} propose a method for obstacle detection using monocular fisheye cameras.
-In order to reduce runtime, they avoid using visual odometry systems to provide accurate vehicle poses and instead rely on less accurate pose estimates from the wheel odometry.
+Fisheye cameras discussed in \secref{sec:calibration_omnidirectional_cam} provide a wider field of view compared to regular cameras and allow for the detection of obstacles closer to the car. \citet{Haene2015IROS} propose a method for obstacle detection using monocular fisheye cameras.
+In order to reduce runtime, they avoid using visual odometry for accurate vehicle poses and instead, rely on less accurate pose estimates from wheel odometry.
+While they show good accuracy in the estimation of distances between objects, their experiments are limited to objects in close proximity to the sensor.

-\boldparagraph{Long Range Obstacle Detection} The accuracy of obstacle detection methods at long range is a crucial factor for timely obstacle localization when the observer (\ie, the ego-vehicle) moves at high speed.
-Unfortunately, the error of stereo vision system increases quadratically with depth in contrast to laser range sensors or radar which do not suffer from this problem.
-To tackle this problem, \cite{Pinggera2015IROS,Pinggera2016IROS} propose long range obstacle detection algorithms using stereo vision by exploiting geometric constraints on camera motion and planarity to formulate obstacle detection as a statistical hypothesis testing problem.
-Specifically, independent hypothesis tests are performed on small local patches distributed across the input images where free-space and obstacles are represented by the null and alternative hypothesis respectively.
-The detection results for an exemplary scene from their novel dataset is illustrated in \figref{fig:Pinggera2016IROS}.
+\boldparagraph{Long Range Obstacle Detection} The accuracy of obstacle detection at long-range is crucial for timely obstacle localization when the observer (\ie the ego-vehicle) moves at high speed, \eg in highways.
+Unfortunately, the error of stereo vision systems increases quadratically with depth in contrast to laser range sensors or radar sensors.
+In order to tackle this problem, \citet{Pinggera2015IROS, Pinggera2016IROS} propose long range obstacle detection algorithms using stereo vision.
+They formulate obstacle detection as a statistical hypothesis test, exploiting geometric constraints on camera motion and planarity.
+Independent hypothesis tests are performed on small local patches distributed across the input images.
+Detection results for a scene from their dataset are illustrated in \figref{fig:Pinggera2016IROS}.